SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/add-alternative.md

 6. Click **Add** when you have finished.
 The new alternative is added as a new tab in the quote.

-7. If you want to change the name of the **Products** tab to something describing this alternative, double-click the name of the tab.
+7. To change the name of the **Products** tab to something describing this alternative, double-click the name of the tab.

 ## Favourite alternative